Can VLMs Predict Future States? Bootstrapping World Models from Inverse Dynamics: Experiments and Results

-\paragraph{Human Evaluation.} Following \citep{krojer2024aurora}, we conduct a blind human evaluation comparing GoT, SmartEdit, C-FT, and our proposed CWM.
+\paragraph{Human Evaluation.} Following \citet{krojer2024aurora}, we conduct a blind human evaluation comparing GoT, SmartEdit, C-FT, and C-FDM.
 We randomly sample 5 examples from each subset within \textsc{Aurora-Bench} and present the outputs generated by each of the four models.
-Human annotators are asked to identify the best and worst generated observations based on three criteria: (1) \textit{Realism}: the generated image should exhibit natural textures and lighting while remaining faithful to the input scene; (2) \textit{Instruction-Following Ability}: the edit should clearly reflect the given instruction; and (3) \textit{Over-Editing}: the modification should be minimal and focused, altering only what is necessary.
+Human annotators are asked to identify the best and worst generated observations based on three criteria: (1) \textit{Realism}: the generated image should exhibit natural textures and lighting while remaining faithful to the input scene; (2) \textit{Instruction-Following Ability}: the edit should clearly reflect the given action; and (3) \textit{Over-Editing}: the modification should be minimal and focused, altering only what is necessary to fulfil the action.
 Each model receives +1 point for being selected as the best, -1 for the worst, and 0 otherwise.
 We compute the average scores over 350 annotated samples, as reported in Table~\ref{tab:human-eval-results}.
-The results align with automatic evaluations: image-editing models excel in the MagicBrush domain, but fall short on action-centric datasets such as Action-Genome, Something-Something, and Kubric.
-In contrast, CWM outperforms C-FT on all three of these datasets, highlighting its strength in next-observation prediction in real-world, action-centric trajectories.
+The results are well aligned with automatic evaluations in Table~\ref{tab:main-result}: image-editing models excel in the MagicBrush and WhatsUp subsets, but fall short on action-centric datasets such as Action-Genome, Something-Something, and Kubric.
+In contrast, C-FDM outperforms C-FT (and all other baselines) on all three of these datasets, highlighting its strength in next-observation prediction in real-world, action-centric trajectories despite remaining a general-purpose VLM.